 Under NISEP, the 80% funds set aside for schemes aimed at priority group customers will be split between 'whole house solutions' and 'individual energy efficiency measures'.
-Both approaches are described below and can include, if appropriate, the use of solar PV and/or technology for hard to treat homes such as solid wall insulation.
+Both approaches are described below.
 Priority customers are not expected to contribute financially to measures being installed in their homes.
 However there may be instances depending on the criteria used for schemes, where it is appropriate that some priority customers can make a contribution.
 Where this happens, no incentives will be paid on energy savings attributed to the priority customers' contribution.
-That is to say that for the purpose of calculating incentives the energy savings will be apportioned between the primary bidder and the priority customer on the basis of proportion of funding supplied.
+That is to say that for the purpose of calculating incentives, the energy savings will be apportioned between the primary bidder and the priority customer on the basis of proportion of funding supplied.